graphcore-research/gwr/README.md

 model for that part of the specification can reside within the same source file if desired.

-Continuous integration is run on both Linux and macOS to ensure ongoing compatibly with whichever platform developers wish to use.
+Continuous integration is run on both Linux (Ubuntu LTS) and macOS to ensure ongoing compatibly with whichever platform developers wish to use.
 A robust release process is also defined to guarantee semantic versioning of packages and automated generation of release notes ensuring user upgrade processes are as smooth as possible.